What we know about the Minnesota shooting that killed 2 officers and a firefighter

 Ruge, hired in 2020, was on the department's crisis negotiations team and was a physical evidence officer.

+Authorities say Finseth was shot while giving aid to one of the officers.

 Another police officer, Sgt.
-Adam Medlicott, was injured and being treated at a hospital with injuries that are not believed to be life-threatening, the city said.
+Adam Medlicott, was released from a hospital Monday after suffering injuries that were not life-threatening, officials said.

 “We’re hurting,” said Police Chief Tanya Schwartz.
 “Today, three members of our team made the ultimate sacrifice for this community.
 They are heroes.”